nikush/weakest-link/README.md

 ## TODO
-- Break down the round cycle component further
+- Add props validation to every component
+- Organise/restructure/rename files
 - Get history working with new PlayerList class
 - Show the time on the clock before the round starts
 - Animations!
 Make it look sleek